priyesh2/Wordpress_and_Drupal/README.md

 * Installing Wordpress and drupal using ansible on ubuntu with nginx,mariadb and php-fpm *

-* Before that make changes to the hosts inventory , you can use the hosts from the default location or can be created as per your need
+* Before that make changes to the hosts inventory , you can use the hosts from the default location or can be created on any location as per your need

   * Sample hosts file